vorun/Trion-T20-Development-Board/README.md

 - Various buttons and leds.

-- Rasberry Pi header fo I/O connectivity.
+- Rasberry Pi header for I/O connectivity.

 - Standard SYZYGY port for LVDS I/O with configurable voltage levels.
 (Or 2 PMODS or Rasberry Pi MIPI connector NOT DECIDED YET)